kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(v\) The public agency's reasons for submitting the request in the face of opposing comments.

-\(13\) A copy of information regarding the financing of the project presented to the carriers and foreign air carriers under §158.23 of this part and as revised during the consultation.
+\(13\) A copy of information regarding the financing of the project presented to the carriers and foreign air carriers under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] of this part and as revised during the consultation.

 \(14\) A copy of all comments received as a result of the carrier consultation and public comment processes.